 The Qur'an is the only religious sacred text that has been in circulation for a lengthy period, and yet remains as pure as the day it was revealed.
 Nothing has been added, removed or modified from it, since its revelation over 1400 years ago.

-Not only has the Qur’an been preserved in written form, but also in the hearts of men, children and women.
-Today, millions of people have memorised the Qur’an from cover to cover.
+Not only has the Qur'an been preserved in written form, but also in the hearts of men, children and women.
+Today, millions of people have memorized the Qur'an from cover to cover.